-VACAVILLE - The Vacaville Elks Lodge will sponsor student applicants from Fairfield, Vacaville, Dixon, Winters and Rio Vista-area high schools at
+VACAVILLE - The Vacaville Elks Lodge will sponsor student applicants from Fairfield, Vacaville, Dixon, Winters and Rio Vista-area high schools at ship, community service and financial need.
+Applicants need not be related to a member of the Elks.

-Information concerning scholarship Elks program has been provided to all local high schools.
+Information concerning scholarship the Elks program has been provided to all local high schools.

 Applications and full able online at enf.elks.org/ For more information, mvs.
-The deadline for applications must be submitted online.
+The deadline for call 1-866-57-ASKUS or applications is Nov.
+30. All mitted online.